 The Athletic Club is Kansas City’s home for competitive and recreational handball, with 15 handball courts and organized handball leagues.
 The Athletic Club hosts a number of exciting handball tournaments throughout the year as well.

 Open play courts are available at all times during regular club hours.
 Courts may be reserved by calling or stopping by the front desk.

 For more than a century, Kansas City athletes have enjoyed playing both in recreation and in competition.
-The KCAC (Kansas City Athletic Club) of Kansas City, Kansas touts over 100 years of organized Handball play.
-Today, the KCAC hosts some of America’s largest and most popular tournaments.
-In particular, the annual Handballesta tournament will see its 67th year this coming December 2013.
+The KCAC (Kansas City Athletic Club) of Kansas City, Kansas touts over 100 years of organized handball play.
+Today, the KCAC hosts some of America’s largest and most popular tournaments including the annual Handballesta tournament held every December.

 With more than 100 years in the game, it’s no wonder that Kansas City produces some of the most awarded and recognized handball players.